Photo: Daniel Pesic

-Classification Report(s) from a Notified Body in accordance with BS EN 13501
+Classification Report(s) from an Approved or Notified Body in accordance with BS EN 13501

 The most widely used process for treating both solid wood components and panel products with flame retardants is vacuum-pressure impregnation.
 This is carried out by specialist companies in large pressure autoclaves under factory controlled conditions.

 For panel products such as OSB particle board, plywood and medium density fibreboard (MDF) a WPA approved flame retardant can be incorporated as an integral part of their manufacture.